libretime/libretime/docs/features.md

 [LibreTime](http://libretime.org/ "LibreTime homepage") is the open broadcast software for scheduling and remote station management.
-Web browser access to the station's media library, multi-file upload and automatic metadata import features are coupled with a collaborative on-line scheduling calendar and playlist management.
+Web browser access to the station's media library, multi-file upload and automatic metadata import features are coupled with a collaborative online scheduling calendar and playlist management.
 The scheduling calendar is managed through an easy-to-use interface and triggers playout with sub-second precision.

 ![](img/Screenshot540-Now_playing_250.png)

-LibreTime has been intended to provide a solution for a wide range of broadcast projects, from community to public and commercial stations.
+LibreTime is intended to provide a solution for a wide range of broadcast projects, from community to public and commercial stations.
 The scalability of LibreTime allows implementation in a number of scenarios, ranging from an unmanned broadcast unit accessed remotely through the Internet, to a local